adoyle/think/content/index.md

 [Flickr](https://www.flickr.com) account so I played with embedding images from there.
 Flickr provides embed codes and I think I can live with the overlays it puts on the photos for a few seconds when they are first displayed.

+I've settled on Pelican as the generator with Netlify as the hosting and GitHub as the repository.

 [^1]: Mainly I bristle at what I see when I run 'ps' on a brand-new install of Ubuntu.
 There's so much cruft running!
 Doing the same on a